Uganda Gorilla Tours in Bwindi

 Bwindi Impenetrable Forest National Park is at the heart of gorilla trekking in Uganda.
 However the number of visitors are drastically limited to avoid too much disruption and over-habituation.
-Booking a year ahead is quite the norm.
-Mountain gorillas, chimpanzees, black and white colombos monkeys and golden monkeys are all found here as well as 23 endemic bird species.
+Booking up to a year ahead is quite the norm.
+Mountain gorillas, chimpanzees, black and white colombus monkeys and golden monkeys are all found here.
+Plus at least 25 endemic bird species.

-The south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
-The local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors who come to walk with local guides in search of the gorillas and other primates.
+This south-west corner of Uganda is one of the most rewarding safari destinations from an eco-tourism perspective.
+The local communities around Mgahinga National Park and Bwindi National Park benefit hugely from visitors who come to walk with local guides in search of the gorillas.
 This in turn helps to preserve the fragile ancient rainforest habitats of Uganda.

 Bwindi Impenetrable Forest National Park

 Bwindi is a suitably evocative location for gorilla trekking.
 But it also provides refuge to elephant, chimpanzees, monkeys, bush pigs, giant forest hogs and various small antelope.
 Plus this is where the lowland and montane communities merge.
 So the floral diversity is especially rich.
 Bwindi is also home to over 200 butterfly species.
 And over 340 species of birds, 25 of which are endemic.

 Uganda or Rwanda for gorilla tracking?

 Gorilla trekking in Bwindi National Park will typically entail a fair bit of strenuous climbing through thick rainforest.
 It will appeal most to those who want to get an enveloping sense of the whole ecosystem.
 And who are less bothered by the physical challenge.
 Indeed, for some, the adventurous terrain adds to the excitement of the whole experience.